Strategic Assessment of Port Logistics Information Systems Using Fuzzy FUCOM–Fuzzy RAWEC: A Case from the Black Sea Region

 · Fuzzy ANP and Port Capacity Upgrades

-In a Taiwanese context, Wang and Chao (2022) proposed a Fuzzy Analytic Network Process (F‑ANP) combined with Weighted Aggregated Sum Product Assessment (WASPAS) to support decision-making in port capacity upgrade projects.
+In a Taiwanese context, Wang & Chao (2022) proposed a Fuzzy Analytic Network Process (F‑ANP) combined with Weighted Aggregated Sum Product Assessment (WASPAS) to support decision-making in port capacity upgrade projects.
 Their model demonstrated enhanced decision support under fuzzy environments.

 · Fuzzy TOPSIS for Intangible Resources